abdou-agiba/abdou-agiba/readme.md

   open_to: "New opportunities where I can apply my passion for Cloud Security"

 fun_facts:
- - "I'm a huge fan of Survival & Story games 🎮."
+ - "I'm a fan of games , music , coffe."
  - "When I'm not coding, I'm exploring a new Linux distribution"
  - "Deeply interested in tech hardware, from keyboards to PC components ⌨️."
 ```